justinjest/python-essentials/lessons/05Data Cleaning and Validation.md

 - Replace outliers with statistical measures like the median.

 ### **Code Example:**

+(You don't need to run this one, as the DataFrame is not provided.)

 ```python
 # Replace outliers in 'Age' (e.g., Age > 100 or Age < 0)
 df['Age'] = df['Age'].apply(lambda x: df['Age'].median() if x > 100 or x < 0 else x)